YourIPaddress/FDP/05-Production-Readiness/README.md

-# 📊 Step 5 – Production Readiness & Model Evaluation
+# Step 5 – Model Evaluation (Sales Data: Hit_Target Yes/No)

-This step evaluates the performance, reliability, and deployment readiness of the classification model built on the **sales_data.csv** dataset.
+This section explains all evaluation metrics used to assess the performance of the classification model.
-The goal is to validate whether the model can accurately predict whether a monthly sales target is hit (`Hit_Target`: Yes/No) in real-world scenarios.

-This evaluation focuses on:
-- Model accuracy and correctness
-- Type of errors made by the model
-- Balance between precision and recall
-- Stability across multiple data splits
-- Business interpretation of metrics

----
+Designed in an MBA-friendly way with simple language, clear math, and business meaning.

 ---